Apllify/HowEntropicAmI/README.md

-This is a short project designed to show people how safe their passwords (or password ideas) are through the metric of information entropy.
+This is a short project designed to show people how safe their passwords (or password ideas) are through the metric of [information entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).

-This is a hobby project for illustrative purposes and, as such, the entropy amounts may not be perfectly computed.
-A more reliable source (like the KeePassXC application) should be used for important tests.
+This is a hobby application meant for illustrative purposes and, as such, the entropy amounts may not be perfectly computed.
+A more reliable source (like the KeePassXC application) should be used as a double check for important tests.

-DISCLAIMER : This application does NOT connect to the internet, and in no way shares any information entered.
+DISCLAIMER : This application does **not** connect to the internet, and in no way shares any information entered.
 Still, you probably shouldn't put your real passwords in as a matter of general opsec.